Oladipro/Wsaver.app/README.md

 This app is designed with a zero-tolerance approach to errors.
 It includes robust permission handling, empty state UI displays, and a dark mode toggle to enhance usability.
 The UI is intentionally minimalist with emerald green accents for a calm, premium feel.

 ✨ Credits
 Developed and managed by [Suly Technology] to empower users with a seamless status saving experience.
-For support or inquiries, contact [info@suly.xyz].
+For support or inquiries, contact [info[@]suly.xyz].

 Copyright © 2025 [Suly Technology]

 All rights reserved.
 This software and its source code are proprietary and confidential.
 No part of this repository may be copied, distributed, or modified without explicit written permission from the owner.

-For commercial or licensing inquiries, contact [info@suly.xyz].
+For commercial or licensing inquiries, contact [info[@]suly.xyz].